2021–22 Spezia Calcio season

 The 2021–22 season was the 115th season in the existence of Spezia Calcio and the club's second consecutive season in the top flight of Italian football.
-In addition to the domestic league, Spezia participated in this season's edition of the Coppa Italia.
+In addition to the domestic league, Spezia participated in that season's edition of the Coppa Italia.

 Season overview

 On 5 July 2021, Thiago Motta was appointed head coach, replacing Vincenzo Italiano who had left for Fiorentina.

 On 16 July, Spezia were banned from four transfer windows, starting in January 2022, after breaching FIFA rules on signing minors.
 The club were also fined 500,000 Swiss francs ($543,832) for the offense.

 On 28 June 2022, Motta left Spezia by mutual agreement.